Canon 200D vs Panasonic GM5

 It is notable that the 200D has a microphone port, which is missing on the GM5.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 So what is the bottom line?
 Is there a clear favorite between the Canon 200D and the Panasonic GM5?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 200D: